Using Single Sign-On (SSO) for Authentication Only

 You can manually create a user account and then apply a user template to that user account.

-If you want to use SSO to authenticate the user when he/she logs in to SL1, you must:
+If you want to use SSO to authenticate the user when he/she logs in to Skylar One, you must:

 • Define a user policy before creating the user account.
 For SSO authentication, there are no requirements for the user policy.
 You can define the user policy as you wish.
 For details on creating a user policy, see the Organizations and Users section.